TynanSylvester/TyD/Proposal - patches.md

 The format for each patch is:

-    PATH_TO_NODE OPERATOR (VALUE)
+    TPATH OPERATOR (VALUE)

-## Node paths
+## TPath

+TPath is a system for selecting nodes, given a list of root nodes.
+It used in multiple different ways, but its main use is in selecting nodes to patch.

-A node path is a sequence of *path actions*, each of which changes which nodes are selected.
+A TPath is a sequence of *path actions*, each of which changes which nodes are selected.
 At any given step in the path, one or more nodes can be selected.

 Initially, the "invisible root" node is selected.
 This is the anonymous, implied table parent of all root nodes.

-The path actions are:

 * `/CHILDNAME`: From each selected node, select all children with a given name.
 This only works for tables.
 * `@INDEX`: From each selected node, select child at index `INDEX`.
 If `INDEX` is negative, it counts backwards from the last child node; -1 is the last list element. `-0` is accepted as an index after the last child node and can be used for insertions operations.
 This works for both lists and tables.
 * `/GRANDCHILDNAME="VALUE"`: From each selected node, select all children which themselves have a string child named `GRANDCHILDNAME` with value `VALUE`.
 Quotation marks are required around the value.
 * `:CHILDNAME="VALUE"`: Filter selected nodes down to those with a string child named `CHILDNAME` with value `VALUE`.

+A TPath can be written with no spaces between the path actions, or whitespace can be placed between.

+    # These two paths are the same
+    /Goblin/attacks@2

+    /Goblin
+        /attacks
+            @2

 ## Operations